A week-long program of voice instruction and choreographed pop and show tunes. Grades 2-12.

 An 8-wk. session of no-stress show biz for seniors!Ending with a public performance.

 Senior Readers’ Theater is show business without the stress!
 Readers’ theater is performed seated and there is no memorization required.
 Together, we will explore a script in detail, develop a character, focus on the use of voice and gestures, and finally- perform for the community!

-This program welcomes individuals aged 55 and older, regardless of experience.
+This program meets at the Firehouse Center for the Arts, Market Square in Newburyport and welcomes individuals aged 55 and older, regardless of experience.
 This is a welcoming, non-threatening way to experience the magic of the theater.

 CHARLES VAN EMAN: For over 30 years Charles Van Eman worked as an actor in Los Angeles, New York, Atlanta, and Boston.
 His television and film credits include Drop Dead Diva, 96 Minutes, Unstoppable, Vampire Diaries, One Tree Hill, Prison Break, Ghost Whisperer, CSI Miami, All My Children, and The Colbys.
 His most recent stage work has been at the Firehouse Center for the Performing Arts in The Christina Experiment, and at The Actors Studio of Newburyport in The Goat or Who is Sylvia.

 As a writer he adapted Louis L’Amour short stories and a novel into internationally distributed audio dramas for Random House Publishing.
 He co-wrote 20 episodes of the Atlanta based internet drama series High Rise.
 His solo plays, Beginners Mind and Jack’s Hat have both been performed in Newburyport.
 He is the author of two novels, On The Way To Pomona and The Weight of Loss.
 The children’s play, The Maiden Voyage of Meaghan O’Dell written with Anna Smulowitz is his most recent project.